open-telemetry/opentelemetry-rust/examples/multiple-span-processors/README.md

 2. Use `cargo run` to run the example.

 3. Check the output in Jaeger and Zipkin.
-The console should also output the SpanData in json format.
+The console should also output the SpanData.

 4. Use `docker-compose down -v` to tear down the Jaeger and Zipkin backend.